isotoma/k8ecr/README.md

 ## Deploying

-    k8ecr deploy [REPOSITORY] [VERSION]
+    k8ecr deploy [NAMESPACE]

 This will compare all deployments and the must recent version numbers available and present options for deploying images.

-If a repository is specified then only those deployments from the specified repository will be shown.

-If a version number is specified then all deployments with images from the specified repository will be updated to the specified version.
+All possible upgrade options for the specified namespace are shown.